 Edible Landscapes for your Sacramento Home

-Making a water wise landscape may be more functional than ever when you take into account sustainable gardening.
+Making a water-wise landscape may be more functional than ever when you take into account sustainable gardening.
 Edible landscaping is beginning to take rise as more and more studies show the health benefits of eating what you’ve grown in your own backyard.
-The relationship of homeowner to landscape is increased and reinforced when you use your space as a small at home farm.
-More importantly, switching to an edible garden rather than traditional turf can make some vast improvements on your monthly water bills.
+The relationship of the homeowner to landscape is increased and reinforced when you use your space as a small at-home farm.
+More importantly, switching to an edible garden rather than a traditional turf can make some vast improvements on your monthly water bills.
 Plants like vegetables and herbs require much less water per square foot than your green turf.
 With edible gardening, you can make use of your space in a new and healthy way.

 Why eat my Folsom Backyard?

 When you rarely use a yard, what is the purpose of having green grass that guzzles water and resources regularly without benefiting you?
 The majority of homeowners in the greater Sacramento area do not consider just how much of a waste their front and back yards are.
 Loads of grass soak up water we don’t have and furthermore, they fail to prove useful for you on the regular.
 Changing your yard to an edible landscape can cut down on your waste and your carbon footprint.
 We promote these changes because water-wise landscaping is the future of our industry and you’ve simply got to catch up.

 The Benefits of Gardening your El Dorado Hills Landscape